schilgod/FinancePy-Examples/README.md

 # FinancePy-Examples

-FinancePy-Examples is a library of example code that you can take and use to get started using FinancePy
+FinancePy-Examples is a library of example notebooks that you can download and use to get started using FinancePy

 ## Author